 • Attach the dryer vent hood to the siding with wood screws.

 • Caulk around the edges of the hood to seal.

-Depending on the location of your vent, you may require an elbow to the hood duct.
-You may have one or two elbows back-to-back to the run.
-Attach the duct lengths to the elbow.
+• Depending on the location of your vent, you may require an elbow to connect to the hood duct.
+You may have one or two elbows back-to-back to complete the run.

-• Attach straps to support the duct.
+• Attach straps to support the dryer duct.

 • Apply foil tape around the joints to seal them and help support the duct.

 • Slide the dryer back into place and level using a carpenter's or bubble level.